kadamwhite/talks/2017/democratizing-software-wcbos/democratizing-software.md

 CSS allows us to make that change.
 Maybe a friend helps us figure out what to write; maybe we get a book, or find a tutorial online.
 The important thing is that it's a feedback loop that we can _see_.

-It's abstract, but maybe it's a little less magic.
+It's abstract, but now maybe the web seems a little less magical and inscrutable.

 ---
 <!-- .slide: class="notcenter" -->